Member-only story

 Recently, however, I’ve become increasingly aware of critical writing that is parasitic upon and even inflates hype.
 The media landscape is full of dramatic claims — many of which come from entrepreneurs, startup PR offices, and other boosters — about how technologies, such as “AI,” self-driving cars, genetic engineering, the “sharing economy,” blockchain, and cryptocurrencies, will lead to massive societal shifts in the near-future.
 These boosters — Elon Musk comes to mind — naturally tend to accentuate positive benefits.
 The kinds of critics that I am talking about invert boosters’ messages — they retain the picture of extraordinary change but focus instead on negative problems and risks.
 It’s as if they take press releases from startups and cover them with hellscapes.

 At their most ridiculous, hype-filled criticisms become what historian David C. Brock calls “wishful worries,” that is, “problems that it would be nice to have, in contrast to the actual agonies of the present.”
 (See also science journalist John Horgan’s recent Scientific American post on the topic.)
-Perhaps the most beautiful example of a wishful worry is the article titled, “Hacked Sex Robots Could Murder People
+Perhaps the most beautiful example of a wishful worry is the article titled, “Hacked Sex Robots Could Murder People, Security Expert Warns,” which, sadly for our culture, is not an April Fool’s prank.
+Part of Brock’s point is that wishful worries are a kind of entertainment.
+We are, after all, a people that regularly feasts upon dystopian science fiction.
+Imaginary fears can be fun.

 --